furrychemistry/ARK-Engrams-Override/README.md

 # Ark Engrams Override
- Tool I made to make 'Game.ini' entries for 'EngramEntryAutoUnlocks' and 'OverrideNamedEngramEntries'.
-Tools are great when there are almost 600 engrams!
+ I use this to make 'Game.ini' entries for 'EngramEntryAutoUnlocks' and 'OverrideNamedEngramEntries'.
+Tools are great when there are almost 600 engrams.

-Visual Studio 2019, Community
+Project is Visual Studio 2019 with Microsoft .Net Framework 4.7.2

 Setup to use a local MSSQL database.
 You can change the 'DBConn' string in Properties\Settings.